Subject Co-ordinator: Mrs Walker

-Primarily the purpose of Religious Education, in the Catholic School, is to make Christ known and to assist parents in their role as primary educators of their children.
+Primarily the purpose of Religious Education, in St Polycarp’s Catholic School, is to make Christ known and to assist parents in their role as primary educators of their children.
 Through Religious Education we aim to make the person of Jesus Christ known and loved, and to place Him and the teachings of the Church at the centre of school life.
 Children are encouraged to contribute to the Catholic life of the school and to have a good understanding of the school mission.
 The RECD is currently being updated and a new RE curriculum will be phased in over 2022-25.
 This year the new RE curriculum will be taught in EYFS, Year 1 and Year 6.